Stochastic thermodynamics of hidden pumps: Applications

 Our final example is a $N$-state ring with energies $E_i=0$.
 Each edge contains a hidden pump generating a force $F^{\rm eff}_{i+1,i}=F_{\rm eff}$ (clockwise) and is subjected to a constant external torque $F_{\rm ext}$ (counterclockwise) operating against the pumps (see Fig.~\ref{Fig2} C).
 If all the pumps are identical, then the stationary state is uniform $p_i=1/N$ and the (clockwise) current reads

 It is positive for $F_{\rm eff}> F_{\rm ext}$ meaning that the pumps generate a finite speed rotation against the torque.

-As in the previous example, the coarse-grained entropy production can be derived by adding to Eq.~\eqref{sicg} the non-conservative work performed on the $N$ edges of the motor $\delta W_{\rm nc}=-JN\Delta F_{\rm ext}$:
+As in the previous example, the coarse-grained entropy production can be derived by adding to Eq.~(\ref{sicg}) the non-conservative work performed on the $N$ edges of the motor $\delta W_{\rm nc}=- N J F_{\rm ext}\tau$:

 It is a non-negative quantity which only vanishes at zero power $J =0$.
 The calculation of the real entropy production is more subtle since, contrary to what happens for the synthetase, the external force $F_{\rm ext}$ affects the internal transitions of the pumps, $1-a$, $1-b$, $2-a$, $\ldots$.
-In order to use the calculations for the driving work $\delta W_{\rm dr}$ made in the previous section to the pump between site $i$ and $i+1$, we must set $E_{i+1}-E_i=F_{\rm ext}$.
-Notice that the actual energy of site $i$ is zero, because the effect of the torque is borne by the external force.
-However, the work performed by the driving in the pump between site $i$ and $i+1$ is given by \eqref{wdrtot} with $E_{i+1}-E_i=F_{\rm ext}$ and $p_i=p_{i+1}$.
-The total driving work obtained by summing over the $N$ pumps is therfore
+The actual energy of site $i$ is zero because the effect of the torque is borne by the external force.
+However, the work performed by the driving in the pump between site $i$ and $i+1$ is given by (\ref{wdrtot}) replacing $E_{i+1}-E_i$ by $F_{\rm ext}$ and $p_i=p_{i+1}$.
+The total driving work obtained by summing over the $N$ pumps is therefore

 and the real entropy production rate in the stationary regime vanishes

 Remarkably, this motor is able to operate reversibly against any external torque $F_{\rm ext}$.